Thermometer Calibration

 • ITS-90: The International Temperature Scale of 1990 provides a reference for calibrating thermometers through defining temperature fixed points.
 It also defines Standard Platinum Resistance Thermometers (SPRT) as interpolation instruments.

-• IEC 60584: This standard regulates thermocouples and their thermoelectric voltages, which are important for accurate temperature measurements.
+• IEC 60584: This standard governs thermocouples and their thermoelectric voltages, which are important for accurate temperature measurements.

-• IEC 60751: The standard describes requirements for platinum resistance thermometers (RTDs), which are frequently used in high-precision applications.
+• IEC 60751: This standard describes requirements for platinum resistance thermometers (RTDs), which are frequently used in high-precision applications.

 National Standards and Guidelines